 I am an interdisciplinary geologist working at the intersection of structural geology, low-temperature geochemistry, geomechanics, and hydrogeology to understand the feedbacks between deformation and fluid movement in the earth’s crust.
 Although I am primarily a field geologist, my research also incorporates aspects of experimental deformation and numerical modeling.
-As such, I utilize a wide variety of approaches to explore the three fundamental questions which drive my research program:
+As such, I utilize a wide variety of approaches to explore the fundamental questions which drive my research program:

 How does fluid flow in faults affect seismic and interseismic deformation?

 How does deformation affect fault-zone fluid flow and crustal mass transport?

 What are the controls on the nucleation and recurrence of large earthquakes?

 Generally, I examine these questions within the context of issues relevant to modern societal needs, such as understanding earthquake processes, oil/gas/ore mineral exploration, CO2 sequestration, and ground-water resources.